 If this does not result in an improvement in behaviour then the parents will be invited to attend a meeting to discuss the next steps and the support and strategies the school will implement to help the child improve their behaviour.
-This may include regular feedback to parents, child working with a TA, child working out of the classroom, missing playtime or similar.
+This may include regular feedback to parents, child working with a TA, child working out of the classroom, missing playtime or having alternative playtime away from other children.